paladarsh/slidev-bkcwfa/slides.md

 <br/>
 <br/>

-#### The primary objective of the paper is to model the distribution of the TFR(Total Fertility Rate) conditional on the number of women in the child bearing age.
+#### The primary objective of the paper is to model the distribution of the TFR (Total Fertility Rate) conditional on the number of women in the childbearing age.
 The approach used is bayesian, in which unknown demographic quantities are parameters with prior distributions.

 <br/>
 <br/>